CodesRunOnHumans/CodesRunOnHumans/README.md

 > The fourth step might be skipped since there are usually built-in `Croh` interpreters on almost all the human beings.

 > You know what?
-The newest natural intelligence technology is included in `Croh`.
+The newest natural intelligence technology has been included in `Croh`.
 Try executing [`writing-a-croh-program.croh`](./examples/writing-a-croh-program.croh) yourself, and there will be a satisfying `Croh` program.

 ## Features